January 15, 2026

 Racial Disparities

 NLIHC cited the gap between wages and rising housing costs to be the greatest for people of color compared to other races and ethnicities.
-People of color are also more likely to be renters at all income levels, leaving these households as the most vulnerable with the rising cost of rent nationwide.
-About 19 percent of Black renter households and 14 percent of Latinx renter households nationwide are categorized as extremely low-income, compared to six percent of the white renter population.
-Harvard reported that from 2012 to 2022, real median household income rose between 24 to 27 percent for Hispanic, Black, and Asian homeowners, compared to just an 11 percent increase for white households.
-However, this increase still did not bridge the racial income gap.
+People of color are also more likely to be renters at all income levels, leaving these households as the most vulnerable with the cost of rent rising nationwide.
+About 32 percent of Black renter households and 29 percent of Latinx renter households nationwide are categorized as being severely cost-burdened, compared to 24 percent of the white renter population.
 The highest median household incomes were held by white and Asian households in 2022, at $81,000 and $109,000, respectively.
 These numbers far outpace the $52,000 and $63,000 median household incomes that Black and Hispanic households earn, highlighting the necessity of higher incomes for Black and Hispanic households to bridge this racial inequality.

 According to the Housing and Financial Capability Survey conducted by NeighborWorks America, there has been an increase specifically among ethnic minority groups in the pursuit of homeownership.
-One-third of Americans are also said to be looking for new housing, with a large portion of this population being Latinx and Alaska Native or Native American .
+One-third of Americans are said to be looking for new housing, with a large portion of this population being Latinx and Alaska Native or Native American.
 However, survey results show that, within the Hispanic population in particular, increasingly more people believe that their current financial situation makes homeownership unrealistic.
-Per Harvard’s Report, Black and Hispanic homeownership rates still linger 28.6 and 25.8 percentage points below white homeownership rates.
-Studies conducted by the Black Home Initiative show that Black and Latinx homeownership levels are consistently lower than their non-Hispanic white and Asian counterparts at every income level within Washington state; however, these numbers are representative of a nationwide trend that extends past the Washington state lines.
-As Harvard and OHFA describe, these trends are the results of a nationwide history of segregation and redlining, which can only be corrected with pointed programs to assist disproportionally affected communities in achieving economic, housing, and racial equality.
+Per Harvard’s report, Black and Hispanic homeownership rates still linger 27.7 and 25.2 percentage points below white homeownership rates.
+Black and Latinx homeownership levels are consistently lower than their non-Hispanic white and Asian counterparts at every income level; as Harvard and OHFA describe, and these trends are the results of a nationwide history of segregation and redlining that can only be corrected with pointed programs to assist disproportionally affected communities in achieving economic, housing, and racial equality.

 Climate Action

 The need for funding for repairs and improvements for the existing housing supply, including but not limited to climate readiness, in order to mitigate and minimalize the effects of climate change is cited in both “The Gap” report and by Harvard.
-A record high number of billion-dollar weather and climate disasters occurred in 2023.
-In 2023, 28 events totaling $95.1 billion took the lives of 492 people in the United States.
-Despite the increasing number of climatic events, the majority of government funding has been going towards response actions for past damages while allocating little funding to prevent or build resilience against future disasters.
-It is predicted that 60.5 million homes within the United States are within areas categorized to have at least moderate predicted loss in future disasters.
+A record high number of billion-dollar weather and climate disasters occurred in 2023, with 28 hitting the U.S. In 2024, 27 events totaling at least $182.7 billion led to the fourth costliest year on record for climate disasters, according to the National Oceanic and Atmospheric Administration (NOAA.).
+It is predicted that 61 million homes within the United States are within areas categorized to have at least moderate predicted loss in future disasters.
 Within the Fifth District, these areas are primarily in Tennessee, with a moderate amount in Kentucky and a few in Ohio.
-The number of billion-dollar climatic events from January to November 1, 2024, are depicted by region and type of event in the map below.
+The number of billion-dollar climatic events in 2024 are depicted by region and type of event in the map below.
 In 2024, the majority of the billion-dollar climatic events were severe weather, followed by tornadoes, both of which occur in the Fifth District.
 There have also been several other events across the nation and in the Fifth District that have resulted in severe destruction and financial loss that are not accounted for in the numbers previously mentioned, as their total costs registered less than $1 billion for the single event, or because the totality of the damage is still being assessed.

 From the National Association of Home Builders’ Green and Resilient Single-Family Homes 2024 SmartMarket Brief, the graphic below lists the most common hazards encountered in each region throughout the United States.
 The states within the Fifth District are included in the data points for the South and Midwest, whose most frequent mitigation and repair efforts by home builders and remodelers are caused by damages due to wind, flooding, and temperature extremes.
 However, as was demonstrated in Eastern Tennessee from Hurricane Helene, disasters and extreme weather that were not previously considered common in the Fifth District are beginning to make unprecedented appearances and cause severe damage to the communities that they touch.

-To combat the growing risk of climate disasters and to build more resilient communities, Harvard recommends additional funding for climate preparedness projects, which would also ensure that communities recovering from climate disasters will be more resilient in the future, as well as educating communities on risks and prevention methods.
+Despite the increasing number of climatic events, the majority of government funding has been historically allocated to response actions for past damages while appropriating little funding to prevent or build resilience against future disasters.
+To combat the growing risk of climate disasters to the 61 million homes predicted to be affected by climate disasters in the future, and to build more resilient communities, Harvard recommends additional funding for climate preparedness projects, which would also ensure that communities recovering from climate disasters will be more resilient in the future, as well as educating communities on risks and prevention methods.
+These programs would cost less overall than recovery efforts and would yield greater savings compared to remediation efforts after a disaster strikes.
 Policies to prevent or decrease future development in high-risk areas are also needed to mitigate loss in the future.
-Executive Order 14008 from the desk of the President in 2021 reiterates the need for climate action through the transition of the United States energy sector to green energy sources and infrastructure to help reduce greenhouse gas emissions and the U.S.’s carbon footprint.

-HUD’s Climate Action Plan emphasizes the exacerbated affects that climate disasters already have on vulnerable populations and the pre-existing inequalities that vulnerable populations face due to historic disinvestment and racial segregation within communities.
+HUD’s Climate Action Plan emphasizes the exacerbated effects that climate disasters already have on vulnerable populations and the pre-existing inequalities that vulnerable populations face due to historic disinvestment and racial segregation within communities.
 HUD details the need and its subsequent commitment within the Climate Action Plan to reduce greenhouse gas emissions, increase community resilience to climate change, deliver environmental justice, and promote racial equality, with the overarching goals of helping communities across the United States build more resilient infrastructure, facilitate more energy-friendly utility consumption, and address growing environmental injustices.
 HUD also plans to increase its investments in climate resilience modifications and add incentives for new construction with green building designs.
 In June of 2024, HUD updated its Climate Adaption Plan to establish protocols to include climate resiliency in various funding opportunities, such as climate change points in the Notices of Funding Opportunities to encourage projects to invest in renewable energy, climate resiliency, and energy efficiency.
-According to the U.S. Department of Energy, up to 20 percent of the average American’s annual energy expenses could be saved with energy-efficient appliance updates and housing improvements.
-Investing in these modifications and improvements could therefore reduce greenhouse gas emissions to help slow the effects of climate change and save renters and homeowners, especially those classified as low-income, on unnecessary utility expenses.
+According to the U.S. Department of Energy, up to 40 - 50 percent of the average American’s annual energy expenses could be saved with energy-efficient appliance updates and housing improvements.
+Investing in these modifications and improvements could therefore save renters and homeowners, especially those classified as low-income, on unnecessary utility expenses.
 According to the Department of Energy, with 40 percent of the energy used in the United States coming from homes and commercial buildings, and 18 percent of the greenhouse gas emissions in the United States coming from housing, there is a large potential for green improvements by updating and building new energy-efficient and renewable energy infrastructure.

 Mobile and Manufactured Homes

-Classified as being built before June 15, 1976, there are an increasing number of mobile homes that have surpassed their viability and are no longer a good choice for those who reside in them.
-Within the Fifth District in particular, OHFA highlighted the large percentage of mobile homes in Southeast Ohio (15 percent) compared to the state average of 3.8 percent.
-Per the State of Tennessee’s 2020-2024 Consolidated Plan & 2020 Annual Action Plan, nine percent of Tennessee’s housing stock was recorded as being mobile homes.
+Classified as being built before June 15, 1976, there are an increasing number of mobile homes that have surpassed their viability and are no longer financially serving those who reside in them.
+Within the Fifth District in particular, the State of Tennessee’s 2025-2029 Consolidated Plan & 2025-2026 Annual Action Plan states that about eight percent of Tennessee’s housing stock was recorded as being mobile homes.
 Kentucky, however, had the highest percentage of mobile homes in the Fifth District with 12 percent of the housing market as of the 2020 Kentucky Housing Market Analysis.
-Since mobile homes do not meet the standards set by HUD, there has been a push nationwide to transfer households from mobile homes into more efficient affordable homes.
-Due to historic zoning policies, much of the mobile home stock is located in low-lying areas that are more prone to flooding, which serves as another detriment and expense to those who reside in them, especially considering the increasing number of climate disasters.
+Since mobile homes do not meet the standards set by HUD, there has been a nationwide push to transfer households from mobile homes into more efficient, affordable homes.
+Due to historic zoning policies, much of the mobile home stock is located in low-lying areas that are more prone to flooding, which serves as another detriment and expense to those who reside in them, especially considering the increasing number of climate disasters and the income levels of the households that inhabit them.
+In a focus group conducted by THDA, a participant explained that some landlords of mobile home communities go so far as to forego maintenance and repairs on their properties out of confidence that renters would be unable to afford to move to another property.
+More efforts are therefore needed to protect those who reside in mobile homes from both climate and financial hardships.

 Cost Burdens, Housing Supply, and Housing Modifications

 Per the Worst Case Housing Needs report published by HUD in September of 2023, the number of households with worst-case needs reached an all-time high of 8.53 million renter households in 2021, the majority of which are a product of severe rent burden.
 The report also cited over-crowded housing conditions as being a large problem for very low-income renters, with 92.5 percent of these households being households with children.
-With the end of pandemic assistance funding coupled with rising rent for the unforeseeable future, low-income renters and homeowners will be in need of additional funding assistance to afford housing, repair homes to preserve their habitability, modify homes for the aging population, preserve existing affordable rental units, access emergency assistance when they experience financial shocks, and better establish themselves in the local economy.
+With rent continuing to rise, low-income renters and homeowners will be in need of additional funding assistance to afford housing, repair homes to preserve their habitability, modify homes for the aging population, preserve existing affordable rental units, access emergency assistance when they experience financial shocks, and better establish themselves in the local economy.
 In addition to the end of the pandemic assistance funding, many households also had to restart their student loan payments in September of 2023, which had been paused since March of 2020.
-According to Harvard, an estimated 28 million households carry student debt; the added burden of having to restart payments in September of 2023, with the average household paying $500 per month, also affected the ability of many households to afford the transition to homeownership, which in turn leaves the current generation behind pace compared to previous generations in regards to homeownership rates.
+According to Harvard, an estimated 28 million households carry student debt; the added burden of having to restart payments in September of 2023, with the average household paying $500 per month, also affected the ability of many households to afford the transition to homeownership, which in turn leaves the current generation behind pace compared to previous generations in regard to homeownership rates.
 Black households are also disproportionally affected by student debt, as they are more likely to carry student debt compared to their white, Hispanic, and Asian counterparts.
 The extreme impact of the student loan payments on households was highlighted when only 60 percent of all borrowers made their required payments on time after the pause on payments ended.

 Summary of identified needs

-In 2025, the FHLB will continue to offer the following HCI programs:
+In 2026, the FHLB will continue to offer the following programs:

 Community Investment Program and Economic Development Program